Domestic abuse and child custody in the UK: how it affects court decisions (2026)

 The presence of violence within the family unit greatly impacts how judges approach child custody decisions, with the child’s best interests taking utmost priority:

-• Child’s safety: limiting or supervising the abusive parent’s access protects the child from potential harm.
+- Child’s safety: limiting or supervising the abusive parent’s time with the child protects them from further harm.

-• Emotional well-being: custody arrangements often aim to minimize the child’s exposure to conflict and provide emotional stability.
+- Emotional well-being: child arrangements aim to minimise the child’s exposure to conflict and provide emotional stability.

-• Risk of continued abuse: safeguards in custody arrangements help prevent future abuse and protect both the child and the victimized parent.
+- Risk of continued abuse: safeguards in the order help prevent future abuse and protect both the child and the parent who has been abused.

 Good to know: